myelearning29/SAP-CPI/README.md

-# SAP-CPI
+# SAP-CPI Projects
-Learning IFlows Projects
+Learning IFlows Projects |
+Download the zip folder and Import in your Integration Suite packages